freshfrogs/freshfrogs.github.io/wiki/index.md

 3. **Generate Morph!**

-- _What is "Morphing?_

-    - Holders will be soon able to "Morph" Frogs to create a new NFT on Ethereum, with combined traits!
-Morphing will require a special token aquired through staking!
+    - A NEW Frog will be generated with combined attributes!